 Generally, heavier trucks ran at higher speeds and traveled greater mileage than lighter trucks.
 This behavior is due to the varying main function of trucks with different load capacities.
 Heavier trucks are usually used for long-distance transportation to reduce average cost, which means heavier trucks operate more on high-speed roads.
 Lighter trucks run more on urban roads because of their flexibility.
-The differences in the time portions from running on each type of road by the different levels of trucks are shown in Figure 4.
+The differences in running times on each type of road compared between the different trucks are shown in Fig. 4.
 These differences lead to different driving patterns for the different types of trucks.
-As shown in Figure 1, the speed records on selected routes for each type of road were quite different.
-For the tested route on the G93 Freeway, the average speed was maintained at approximately 70 km/h, and the stop times (when the speed reaches zero) were rare.
-It indicated that the traffic flow on the G93 Freeway during the tested time was very fluid.
-For the tested routes on the G309 National Road and S343 Provincial Road, the speed rarely exceeded 70 km/h, and the stops and sudden drops in speed were more frequent than on the G93 Freeway.
+As shown in Fig. 1, the speed records on selected routes for each type of road were quite different.
+For the tested route on the G93 freeway, the average speed was maintained at approximately $70 \,\mathrm{km}\,\mathrm{h}^{-1}$ and the stop times (when the speed reaches 0) were rare.
+It indicated that the traffic flow on the G93 freeway during the tested time was very fluid.
+For the tested routes on the G309 national road and S343 provincial road, the speed rarely exceeded 70 km h^{-1} , and the stops and sudden drops in speed were more frequent than on the G93 freeway.
 Although the speed distributions on the G309 and S434 looked similar, the speed on the S434 obviously fluctuated more frequently than that on the G309.
 This revealed that the driving conditions on these two roads were similar, while traffic flow on the G309 was more fluent.
-For the urban road in Changsha City, Hunan, it was difficult for the truck to reach 40 km/h during the tested time.
+For the urban road in Changsha, Hunan, it was difficult for the truck to reach $40 \,\mathrm{km}\,\mathrm{h}^{-1}$ during the tested time.
 Stops were much more frequent than on former roads potentially due to traffic lights and traffic jams within the city.
 As for the country road between two villages in Shandong, the driving conditions were the worst among all the roads.
-The maximum speed during the tested time period was 40 km/h, and 85.5% of time the speed stayed below 20 km/h.
+The maximum speed during the tested time period was 40 km h^{-1} , and 85.5 % of time the speed stayed below $20 \,\mathrm{km}\,\mathrm{h}^{-1}$.
 In summary, the selected examples roads show that the driving conditions were distinctly different.

 To demonstrate that the differences were not special cases, a statistical summary was made to see whether significant differences could be found in the large amount of data that we collected.
-The velocity and acceleration distributions for the total monitored data on urban roads (226,290 valid seconds) and freeways (583,922 valid seconds) are shown in Figure 5 as selected examples to illustrate the differences between the running conditions on these two types of roads.
-(Monitoring data on other roads are shown in Supplementary Information Figure S3-5.)Velocity and acceleration are divided into several bins, and the frequency of each bin is calculated.
-Velocity is divided into 30 bins from 0 - 30 m/s, and acceleration is divided into 7 bins from -1.5 to 2 m/s.
+The velocity and acceleration distributions for the total monitored data on urban roads (226 290 valid seconds) and freeways (583 922 valid seconds) are shown in Fig. 5 as selected examples to illustrate the differences between the running conditions on these two types of roads (monitoring data on other roads are shown in Figs. S3-S5).
+Velocity and acceleration are divided into several bins, and the frequency of each bin is calculated.
+Velocity is divided into 30 bins from 0 to 30 m s^{-1} , and acceleration is divided into seven bins from -1.5 to 2 m s^{-2} .